e-mny/astro_portfolio_2025/README.md

 - [ ] Search Feature
 - [ ] Toggling Dark Mode
 - [ ] In 'about' page, snap sections to scrolls
+- [ ] In 'about' page, when hovering over each phrase, a box will move to cover that phrase, to show what I will do.
+      For eg: Datasets have stories - [ I tell them ]
 - [ ] Contact Form with reCAPTCHA to Prevent Spam
 - [ ] Testimonials or Reviews Section
 - [ ] Replace Hero Image with Sims Avatar